 Lactation consultants are available in the hospital and after to not only educate parents but also support and empower them when feeding their baby.
 Parents will grow to be comfortable and confident as their baby does the same.

-Empowering parents for feedings
+Empowering parents for breastfeeding

 In this video, Heather and Jessie share how breastfeeding can be a beautiful bonding experience for moms and babies.
 The two of them recommend sharing your questions or concerns with your lactation consultant or care team.
 By receiving help and support early in the process, breastfeeding will be more successful.